statgen/bravo-infrastructure/readme.md

 # Bravo Example on AWS
+Provision infrastructure and deploy BRAVO applications.

-This project is partitioned into two parts.
+To that end, this project is partitioned into two parts.
 The first provisions infrastructure on AWS on which to run the applications.
 The second is an ansible script to deploy and start the application.